AndrejOrsula/drl_grasping/README.md

 ### Supported Robots

-Only [Franka Emika Panda](https://github.com/AndrejOrsula/panda_ign) is currently supported, as this project lacks a more generic solution that would allow to easily utilise arbitrary models.
-If you need to use another robot with this source code, a simple switch to another robot model should not be too complicated, albeit time-consuming.
+Only [Franka Emika Panda](https://github.com/AndrejOrsula/panda_ign) and [UR5 with RG2 gripper](https://github.com/AndrejOrsula/ur5_rg2_ign) are currently supported.
+This project currently lacks a more generic solution that would allow to easily utilise arbitrary models, e.g. full-on MoveIt 2 with ros2_control implementation.

 ## Reinforcement Learning